[Three.js] Scene, Renderer, Camera

 wheel4.position.x += 10;

-// When using Scene Graph
+// Using Scene Graph

-carGroup.position.x += 10; // all child objects automatically move together
+carGroup.position.x += 10; // All child objects automatically move together

-// position relative to the parent object
+// Setting position relative to the parent object

 const door = new THREE.Mesh(doorGeometry, doorMaterial);

-door.position.set(1, 0, 0); // door is positioned to the right relative to the house
+door.position.set(1, 0, 0); // The door is positioned to the right of the house

 house.add(door);